inkline/inkline.io/src/pages/docs/introduction/installation/nuxt.md

 ---
-title: Nuxt.js Installation - Inkline
+title: Installation - Nuxt.js - Inkline
 description: Install Inkline for any application created using Nuxt.js.
 ---

-# Nuxt.js Installation
+# Installation - Nuxt.js
 ## Install Inkline for any application created using Nuxt.js.

 ### Installation